truenas/middleware/docs/userguide/index.rst

 `Samba FAQ <https://wiki.samba.org/index.php/FAQ>`_
 for further information.

-**NOTE:** creating a domain controller is a complex process that requires a good understanding of how Active Directory works.
+.. note:: creating a domain controller is a complex process that requires a good understanding of how Active Directory works.
 While FreeNAS® makes it easy to input the needed settings into the administrative graphical interface, it can't tell you what those settings should be.
 Refer to the
    `Samba AD DC HOWTO <http://wiki.samba.org/index.php/Samba_AD_DC_HOWTO>`_ for more information about creating a new domain.
 The current implementation does not support a configuration that allows FreeNAS® to join an existing domain as a domain controller.
 This limitation will be addressed in a future version of FreeNAS®.

 Figure 11.4a shows the configuration screen for creating a domain controller and Table 11.4a summarizes the available options.